 Tip: If you live in the San Diego area, you should seriously look into flights from Tijuana if you are heading south of the border; my flight was at least $200 cheaper than it was from San Diego.

 There is a bridge from San Diego that will take you directly to the Tijuana airport, but I found it a bit ridiculous to pay $15 just to cross the border, so I parked my car on a random street by the border, then took an Uber to the border, walked across, and from there, took a taxi to the airport.
 With my broken Spanish, I somehow managed to bargain my taxi fare down from $20 to $8!
 Lesson learned: Don’t accept the first price you’re given, a.k.a. the gringo price.

 Once at the TJ airport, it probably took me all of five minutes to get my boarding pass and walk through security–couldn’t have been easier.

 When I arrived in DF (around 1AM), I took a taxi to my hostel, Casa San Ildefonso.
 The location was central (Centro Historico de la Cuidad) but in a pretty (supposedly) touristy area.
 Funnily enough though, I barely saw any other tourists outside of the hostel.

 I expected to be sharing a room with like five other people (as is the case in most hostels), but instead, I had an entire room to myself the first night and the second night, had to share it with just one other person.

 There were three spacious bedrooms connected to one another, with two beds in each room, all of which shared a common bathroom.
 Set in a gorgeous colonial-style building, with high ceilings and hardwood floors, it felt almost more like a hotel or European mansion than a hostel.

-Looked a little something like this:
+It looked a little something like this:

 I only had one day and night to spend in Mexico City, since I also wanted to visit Guanajuato, further north.
 I chose to spend my time just walking around and checking out the different neighborhoods and architecture.